 Satisfy a hankering for pretzels, schnitzel and bratwurst at Historic Downtown Glendale's Haus Murphy, where authentic German fare is the claim to fame.
 If you opt for the outdoor table seating in the Biergarten, your dog can join you.
 Ask for a sausage for them!

 Take your friend for some fresh air and a swim at Cosmo Dog Park.
 Named after Gilbert’s first police dog, Cosmo’s signature feature is a large lake perfect for cooling off and chasing down water toys.
 The 17-acre park also features four separate fenced areas, some with agility structures, and two washing stations to get pets clean before the car ride home.
 Don’t forget towels.

 Steele Indian School Park Dog Park

 Located just north of Indian School Road in Central Phoenix, Steele Indian School Park is a great option for downtown dwellers.
 This park covers 2.5 acres of land and features amenities such as solar night lights, drinking fountains inside the off-leash areas and cute paw-shaped pathways.

-North of the parking lot on the west side of 7th Street, 300 E Indian School Rd, Phoenix, AZ 85012
+North of the parking lot on the west side of Seventh Street, 300 E. Indian School Road, Phoenix